pdxrconf/pdxrconf.github.io/content/faq.md

 ## Where will it be?

-Microsoft Conference Center <br>
+Embassy Suites by Hilton Seattle Bellevue <br>
-Building 33, 16070 NE 36th way <br>
+3225 158th Ave SE <br>
-Redmond, WA 98052
+Bellevue, WA 98008

 <!-- **Directions:**